Graduate Center for Inclusive Mentoring

 GCIM Mentor Well Faculty Certificate

 Published evidence shows that mentoring impacts the outcomes of trainees across disciplines and career stages and that mentor education improves mentoring relationships.
 The Mentor Well training series is intended for faculty mentors of graduate students but will have useful information for mentors of all types.
-The training is based off the Entering Mentoring curriculum developed by the Center for the Improvement of Mentored Experiences in Research (CIMER).
+The training is based on the Entering Mentoring curriculum developed by the Center for the Improvement of Mentored Experiences in Research (CIMER).
 Participants who complete the full series of sessions listed below will receive a GCIM Mentor Well Certificate.

 “Because it’s Mentor Well, it’s about well-being of the student, not just academically, but also on the personal level.” — Svetlana Olbina